Kamalakanta Bhattacharya (Bengal): Early life

 Kamalakanta was born at Ambika Kalna in Bardhaman, Bengal Presidency.
 His father was Maheswar Bhattacharya, a Brahmin priest who died when Kamalakanta was still a boy.
 His mother, Mahamaya Devi, struggled financially to provide for the family with the meagre income from the small amount of land left to them, but she managed to send Kamalakanta to higher education.

 Kamalakanta was a bright student, studying Sanskrit and showing an early talent for poetry and music.
 It is said that "his heart opened to the love of God" when he received the sacred thread and was initiated into spiritual practice by Chandra Shekhar Goswami.
 From an early age he expressed an interest in spirituality and later in life Kamalakanta received initiation into Tantric Yoga from a Tantric yogi named Kenaram Bhattacharya.

-Career
+Life

 In order to support his family, Kamalakanta started a small school in addition to his work as a Brahmin priest.
 But Kamalakanta struggled to make ends meet.
 His songs made him famous during his lifetime.
 Because of his fame as a singer poet, the Maharaja of Bardhaman, Tej Chandra, asked Kamalakanta to be his Guru and appointed him as a court advisor.
 Throughout his life Kamalakanta was a great devotee of Kali and composed many impassioned and devotional love poems to the Mother.

 It is said that the Divine Mother in her aspect of Mahakali wishes her sincere devotees to make the fastest progress.
 Kali is often depicted as the great destroyer of ignorance and hostile forces.
 The poetry of Kamalakanta displays this heroic attitude, imploring Kali to destroy limitations and bondage.
 The poetry of Kamalakanta also displays a profound faith in his all-powerful Kali.